 See our article Indian army online registration to know the online registration process.

-If the candidate is eligible for the post, then after the successful registration Admit Cards for the recruitment rally will be sent through registered e-mail.
+Admit Cards for the recruitment rally will be sent through registered e-mail.
 The candidate should download the Admit Card & print its hard copy.
-Candidates should not forget to take the Admit Card along with, the recruitment rally.
-The Time (Date) & venue (Location) of the recruitment rally will be mentioned in the Admit Card.
+The Time (Date) & venue (Location) of the recruitment rally is mentioned in the Admit Card.

-- Extra Time for 1.6 Km Run in Hilly Terrain (Rally Site): If the recruitment rally is located at the following height then extra time will be given in the race of 1.6 Km Run.
+Provision for extra time for race in hilly terrain: If the recruitment rally is located at the following height then extra time will be given for race.

 - Between 5000 Feet to 9000 Feet – Add 30 seconds in overall timings